Published July 06, 2012

 On the men's side, London may bring an end to the Chinese dynasty.

 China has been on top of men's gymnastics for much of this century, winning five straight world titles as well as the gold medals at the Sydney and Beijing Olympics.
 For much of that time, the Chinese had the meet won simply by getting off the bus.
 They were that much better than everyone else and not only did the competition know it, they freely admitted it.

-But China looked — dare we say it? — vulnerable in winning the world title last fall.
-The Chinese finished qualifying behind Japan and the U.S. men, the first time since the Athens Olympics they had finished anywhere but first in any phase of a major competition.
-The reduction in team size, from six to five, figures to hurt China most, putting more of an emphasis on all-arounders, something the Chinese lack.
+But China looked -- dare we say it? -- vulnerable in winning the world title last autumn.
+The Chinese finished qualifying behind Japan and the U.S., the first time since the Athens Olympics they had finished anywhere but first in any phase of a major competition.
+The reduction in team size, from six to five, will hurt China most, putting more of an emphasis on all-arounders, something the Chinese lack.

 "It will be extremely hard for us to defend the team event title this time," Chen Yibing, the Olympic gold medalist and four-time world champion on still rings, said in a May story in China Daily.
 "We lack the all-around talent now, so everybody has to dig deeper and try to make up for each other's weak event."

 Silver medalists in Beijing -- albeit very distant ones -- and runner-up at the last four world championships, the Japanese are led by the otherworldly Kohei Uchimura.
 Stylish and precise, Uchimura has dominated men's gymnastics so thoroughly since Beijing the debate is no longer whether he belongs on the list of the sport's greatest, but where.
 First?
 Third?
 Eighth?
 Does he get bonus points for that fabulous Beatles-like mop top?